Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Experimental results

 \subsection{Gain calibration results}

 In this section, we perform the microphone gain calibration from $0.1$ to \SI{7.9}{k\hertz}.
 Since the sensing model is expressed for a given frequency, the calibration is launched for each frequency bin, resulting in $79$ vectors $\vgainsest$, or $79 \times 43$ coefficients overall.
-The scaling is done by choosing $\vgains_0$ as the ground truth, which is known since gains were artificially applied on the snapshots readings.
+The scaling is done by choosing $\vgains_0$ as the ground truth, which is known since gains were artificially applied on the snapshots readings. { In order to determine the regularization parameter for pgd-\pbone, a regularization path is obtained by decreasing $\regp$ with a geometric series of common ratio 0.98, and the collected rank-one solution $\mgainsest$ with the smallest $\regp$ is kept}.

 The absolute value of these coefficients are drawn in Fig. \ref{fig:exp_mapgains_coeff}, ground truth $\vgains_0$ included.
 Additionally, Fig. \ref{fig:exp_mapgains_relerr} shows the coefficient-wise relative errors with respect to the ground truth $|[\vgainsestscaled]_m - [\vgains_0]_m| / |[\vgains_0]_m|$.
 First, the vanilla approach is the least reliable one, because most estimated gains are irrelevant, except in low frequencies and around \SI{2.5}{k\hertz}.
 Concerning low frequencies, the estimations are correct because the condition \eqref{eq:condition_lowfreq} is respected (cf. Fig. \ref{fig:exp_oversampling}) and stabilizes the element-wise division by $\mcovfieldmodel \approx \ones_{\nbsensors \times \nbsensors}$.
 However, the proposed algorithm performs better on a wider range of frequencies: \begin{itemize} \item with pgd-\pbone the estimation works until \SI{5}{\kilo\hertz}; and fails beyond.
 Some errors are visible from $3$ to \SI{5}{\kilo\hertz} on the peripheral microphones, associated to large sensor indexes; \item the estimations by pgd-\pbzero are good on the whole studied frequency range, with a homogeneous relative error per sensor and per frequency.
 A local increase remains visible in the sector where $f \in \SI[parse-numbers=false]{[3, 5]}{\kilo\hertz}$ and where sensor index $m \geq 36$. \end{itemize}